A Shift in the Universe

 Death

 It’s weird when you see death.
 I stared at the body and knew it had nothing inside.“Tricia, can you hear me?
-Oh, my God.”Aaron held his girlfriend’s body and kept on like that, but I knew she no longer lived there.
-She’d dwelt in that body only moments before, and now she’s gone.What happens after you die?
-Where do you go?After that night, I had those questions often.
+Oh, my God,” said Aaron.He knelt on the side of the country road, holding his girlfriend’s body and kept on like that, but I knew she no longer lived there.
+She’d dwelt in that body only moments before.
+But now she’s gone.What happens after you die?
+Where do you go?After seeing her vacant eyes, I asked those questions often.
 Tricia made a temporary home in that body and left it an empty vessel.My parents had always trusted Aaron, my older cousin.
-They let me go with him when they wouldn’t let me go with anyone else.All that changed, of course, afterward.
+They let me go with him when they wouldn’t let me go with anyone else.All that changed, of course.
 Although Aaron didn’t cause the wreck, his decision led to it.
-He had brought us to the party that night.I’d mostly played pool upstairs, and Aaron passed by from time to time.
-He wouldn’t let me drink or get high.Across from the pool table, they had a room where people went in grinning and came out wearing bigger grins, sometimes wiping powder off their noses.Aaron, Tricia, and I had crashed that party, a typical rich kid’s party that happens after the parents get away to their chateau on the French Riviera, or some such place.
-Tricia’s parents had bought her a Maserati, and Aaron had driven it for the first time.
-When we left the party, Tricia’s brother, who also had a Maserati, wanted to race.I’d seen Tricia’s brother go into that room that made bigger grins and told Aaron.Aaron wouldn’t race but that didn’t stop Tricia’s brother.Tricia wound up dead in her brand-new Maserati.I told you that story, so you’d know the difference between my childhood and that of most people.In the next couple of chapters, you’ll meet two people with childhoods quite different from mine, which also is a consequence—a consequence of a decision Richard Paul Thomas the Second made later that day back in 1812.
+He drove us to the party that night.Aaron, Tricia, and I had crashed that party, a typical rich kid’s party that occurs after the parents get away to their chateau on the French Riviera, or some such place.I’d mostly played pool upstairs while Aaron passed by occasionally.
+He wouldn’t let me drink or get high, which bugged me because I wanted to try both, but I appreciated him looking out for me.Across from the pool table, people sneaked into a room grinning and came out wearing bigger grins, sometimes wiping powder off their noses.Tricia’s parents had bought her a Maserati, and Aaron drove it that night for the first time.
+When we left the party, Tricia’s brother, who also drove a Maserati, wanted to race.

 Decisions and Consequences